spiral/docs/cookbook/golang-library.md

-# Cookbook - Integrate Golang service to PHP via RPC
+# Cookbook - Integrate Go services with your PHP apps, using RPC
-You can extend the functionality of your application by including PHP or Golang libraries.
+You can extend the functionality of your PHP applications by including Go libraries.
 While for the PHP library, you only need to run `composer require`, the Golang will require you to build your version of [application server](/framework/application-server.md).

-> The fun fact, the full-text search on this website works via [blevesearch](https://github.com/blevesearch/bleve) integrated to the spiral app.
+> Fun fact: the full-text search on this website works via [blevesearch](https://github.com/blevesearch/bleve) integrated to the spiral app.

-In this tutorial, we will show how to integrate https://github.com/russross/blackfriday library to the application server and write PHP SDK for your application.
+In this tutorial, we will demonstrate how to integrate the https://github.com/russross/blackfriday Markdown processing library and access it from your PHP application.

-> Attention, this article expects that you are familiar with the Golang programming language.
+> Attention, this article expects that you are familiar with the Go programming language.

 ## RoadRunner service
 Make sure to require the go module dependency first: